-Visit the KGGP Resource page for more guidance on specific steps of submitting an application via the Grant Portal and for detailed Grant Portal instructions.
-For technical assistance regarding the JAG grant program guidelines or application submission, contact the KGGP at 785-291-3205.
+Review the information for submitting an application via the Grant Portal instructions.
+For technical assistance regarding the JAG program guidelines or application submission, contact the Kansas Governor's Grants Program at 785-291-3205 or by email at kggp@ks.gov.